Yeoh Li Tian

-Yeoh Li Tian (born 1999) is a Malaysian chess player.
-He was awarded the title International Master by FIDE in 2017.
+Yeoh Li Tian (born 16 October 1999) is the first Malaysian chess grandmaster (GM) and a two-time Malaysian Chess Champion.

 Chess career

 Yeoh won the Malaysian Chess Championship in 2015 and 2016.
 In 2017 he won the FIDE Zone 3.3 Championship on tiebreak from Nguyễn Ngọc Trường Sơn.
 Thanks to this victory, Yeoh received an automatical award of the title International Master.
 He also achieved a norm for the title Grandmaster, the first ever by a Malaysian, and became the first Malaysian ever to qualify to play in the FIDE World Cup.
 In this latter event, held in Batumi later in the same year, Yeoh was eliminated by former world champion Viswanathan Anand in the first round.

-In the 2019 Philippines Southeast Asian Games, Yeoh delivered Malaysia’s first ever Rapid Chess gold in the Sea Games.
+In the 2019 Philippines Southeast Asian Games, Yeoh delivered Malaysia's first ever Rapid Chess gold in the Sea Games.

+He achieved his last GM norm in 2025, leading him to make history by becoming the first Grandmaster from Malaysia.

 Personal life

-Yeoh is a former student of SMJK Katholik.
-He is currently studying Mathematics at Imperial College London.
+Yeoh is a former student of Catholic High School, Petaling Jaya.
+He studied mathematics at Imperial College London and underwent his masters at the University of Malaya.